arunsrin/arunsrin.mkdocs/home/index.md

   - index
 ---

-# :material-home-variant:{ .anim-pulse } Home
+# :material-home-variant:{ .anim-pulse .anim-flip } Home

 Welcome to my home page.

-# :material-arrow-down-bold-circle-outline:{ .anim-bounce } What's here
+# :material-arrow-down-bold-circle-outline:{ .anim-bounce .anim-heart } What's here

 I read a lot of [books](books/index.md) and aim to turn that into a more active hobby that ties into writing.
 Consequently, you will find